ritza-co/replit-docs-2/docs/tutorials/00-overview.md

 #### [Lesson 14: 2D platform game with PyGame and Replit](/tutorials/2d-platform-game)

 Build a fun 2D platform game while learning all about Python game development.
-It's is easily expandable with endless possibilities so let your imagination run wild!
+It's easily expandable with endless possibilities so let your imagination run wild!

 #### [Lesson 15: Building a Chat App with Node.js and Replit](/tutorials/repl-chat)

-Build a Replit-to-Replit chat app - one server will coordinate between multiple clients so you can chat oldschool style (in the terminal) with your friends.
+Build a Replit-to-Replit chat app - one server will coordinate between multiple clients so you can chat old-school style (in the terminal) with your friends.

 #### [Lesson 16: Build a static site generator in Python](/tutorials/static-site-generator)